jorisbertier/HRnet/README.md

 > -   Program in JavaScript with functional programming 🤖
 > -   Refactor an application to reduce technical debt 🛠️

-### Project (fictional) situation:

-Developer in the technology department of a large financial company.

-This company uses an internal web application that manages employee records.
-The application is old and uses jQuery on the front-end, which results in considerable bugs and an increase in internal complaints.

-My role was to upgrade the application using React, to convert one of the four jQuery plugins used by the application into a React library and publish this library.

 ### Specifications: